malmolina/Swift-UVOT-Pipeline/README.md

 ----------
 This patch uses the `uvot_deep.py code` created by Lea Hagen (forked here).
 There are two major updates:

-1) Fixes any minor bugs in `uvot_deep.py` (see `uvot_deep_mm.py`) as described below, and
+1) Fixes minor bugs in `uvot_deep.py` (see `uvot_deep_mm.py`) as described below, and
-2) Creates a pipeline so that this program can automatically be used for multiple objects using downloaded HEASARC data (either by a tarred file or the observation directories)
+2) Creates a pipeline to automatically create mosaics of calibrated UVOT images for multiple objects using downloaded HEASARC data.

 `uvot_deep_mm.py` Update
 ----------
-This code is basically the same as the `uvot_deep.py` code created by Lea Hagen, with three major changes:
+This code is basically the same as the `uvot_deep.py` code created by Lea Hagen, with three minor changes:

 1) Windowed frames are no longer included in the uvotimsum command (which caused fatal errors in uvot_deep)
 2) If the large scale structure correction map (LSS image) is misaligned, the program now aligns the image to the sky (counts) image to allow the program to continue to run smoothly